Police official, three accomplices get life in jail for short-term kidnapping

-Sub-Inspector Afzal Malik, along with his three accomplices -- Ibrahim, Muhammad Rafiq and Ali Raza alias Kamran --, was found guilty of kidnapping 19-year-old Muhammad Asad, keeping him at the Surjani police station and demanding Rs100,000 in ransom for his release in 2021.
+SIP Afzal Malik, along with his three accomplices — Ibrahim, Muhammad Rafiq and Ali Raza alias Kamran —, was found guilty of kidnapping 19-year-old Muhammad Asad, keeping him at the Surjani police station and demanding Rs100,000 in ransom for his release in 2021.

 The ATC-II judge pronounced his verdict reserved after recording evidence and final arguments from both sides.
 He said the prosecution successfully proved its case against the accused beyond any shadow of doubt.